 Tom Rush, Ladies Love Outlaws, 1974

 Randy and Don Henley both appear on this track, but are uncredited.
-The album credits “Tim Schmit and Friends.”
+The album credits only “Tim Schmit and Friends.”
 This was due to David Geffen not wanting Columbia, Tom Rush’s label, to capitalize on the names of his acts.1 Although Schmit seems to get the credit, it’s Randy’s high voice that’s the most noticeable, in my opinion.

 “Rescue Me”